4/5

-The answer to this question depends on who exactly can be considered a psychopath.
+The answer to this question depends on who can truly be called a psychopath.
 According to some studies, about 30% of the population exhibits psychopathy traits to one degree or another.
-But we do not call every third person a psychopath, in fact, by this term we mean only people with very pronounced symptoms, which are no more than 1%.
-Such people are distinguished primarily by inadequate self-esteem, egocentrism and emotional superficiality.
-They are ready to deceive and manipulate others without remorse, and tend to act antisocially.
+But we do not call every third person a psychopath, in fact, the term applies only to people with very pronounced symptoms, which are no more than 1%.
+Such people are distinguished primarily by inflated self-esteem, egocentrism and emotional superficiality.
+They willingly deceive and manipulate others without remorse, and tend to act antisocially.

-Such people find it difficult to understand what empathy and compassion are, they are irresponsible and insensitive to punishment.
-At the same time, psychopaths can have a special charm and, if desired, be very attractive to potential romantic partners.
+Such people struggle to understand empathy and compassion, and are irresponsible and insensitive to punishment.
+At the same time, psychopaths can be charming and, when they choose to be, very attractive to potential romantic partners.
 Psychopathy is a serious personality disorder.
 Interestingly, about 30% of people with sociopathy also show signs of psychopathy, so some experts consider these two concepts to be inextricably linked, and some even identical.

 Symptoms and Signs of Psychopathy